 All competitors are personally responsible for reading and understanding current WCRC Rules & Regulations and scoresheets, without exception.
-All WCRC documents are available at worldcoffeeroasting.org.
+All WCRC documents are available at https://wcc.coffee/rules-regulations.
 Competitors are encouraged to ask questions prior to arriving at the WCRC.
-If any competitor is unclear as to the intent of any of the rules and regulations it is their responsibility to clarify that position with the Rules and Regulations Committee prior to the WCRC by contacting info@worldcoffeeevents.org.
+If any competitor is unclear as to the intent of any of the rules and regulations it is their responsibility to clarify that position with the Rules and Regulations Committee prior to the WCRC by contacting info@wcc.coffee.
 Competitors will also have the opportunity to ask questions during the official Competitors Meeting held prior to the start of the competition.